Thinking of quitting your job to chase your dreams of entrepreneurship?

 It really allows you to think freely, take further calculated risks and spend on the little extras to make your business flourish — instead of worrying about the bills of basic personal needs like food and rent.

-I worked very hard to immediately be ‘in the green’ on launch and I feel fortunate to be in such a position … But other types of business (i.e. those with stock), can put severe strain on bank accounts; increasing risk dramatically.
+I worked very hard to immediately be ‘in the green’ on launch, yet I also feel fortunate … Other types of business (i.e. those with stock), can put severe strain on bank accounts; increasing risk dramatically.

 It’s not uncommon for such businesses to make a loss in the first 12 months.
-Are you prepared for that scenario?
+Are you prepared for this scenario?

 Tax is another incredibly important consideration and there are so many facets to get your head around.